StevenZack/naif/README.md

  6. Make your activity_main.layout like this <a href="https://github.com/StevenZack/naif-android-example/blob/master/app/src/main/res/layout/activity_main.xml">activity_main.xml</a><br>
  7. MainActivity.java like this <a href="https://github.com/StevenZack/naif-android-example/blob/master/app/src/main/java/io/github/naife/stevenzack/myapplication/MainActivity.java">MainActivity.java</a>
 <br>
-8.On Android Studio, open "File>New>New Module>import .jar/.aar package>" , android choose the .aar file we just downloaded  <br>
+8.On Android Studio, open "File>New>New Module>import .jar/.aar package>" ,  choose the .aar file we just downloaded  <br>
 9.Then add this line to your build.gradle file, and then sync project:
 <pre> compile project(':naif')</pre>
 10.Done !
 Now you can run your project<br>